 3) “The Spirit clearly says that in later times some will abandon the faith and follow deceiving spirits and things taught by demons.
 2Such teachings come through hypocritical liars, whose consciences have been seared as with a hot iron.
 3*They forbid people to marry and *order them to abstain from certain foods, which God created to be received with thanksgiving by those who believe and who know the truth.
 4For everything God created is good, and nothing is to be rejected if it is received with thanksgiving, 5because it is consecrated by the word of God and prayer.”-1 Timothy 4:1-5

 Find the verse where I put the asterisk.
 They fit the bill.
 Priests can’t marry, and good Catechism abiding Catholics can’t eat meat on Fridays during the Lenten season.
 I understand fasting is good but it is not mandatory but solely upon the person’s will if they are moved to do it.

-Catholics profess to be Christians but they would rather be known as Catholics first rather than Christians as if the word Catholic has more jurisdiction over the word “Christian” which I never would understand.
+Catholics profess to be Christians but they would rather be known as Catholics first rather than Christians as if the word Catholic holds more weight over the word “Christian”.